Dolapomimi/github.io/README.md

 ####
 In this Project, I prepared, processed, analyzed the data using R, visualized the insights gotten from the data and gave business recommendations and markeking strategies.

+#### PREPARE DATA
+The data that would be used for analysis is Cyclistic historical trip data from the paszt 12 months (Jan 2022 -Dec 2022) https://divvy-tripdata.s3.amazonaws.com/index.html made available by Motivation International Inc.

+I have downloaded the data and opened in Excel spreadsheet, it is very large but structured with each columns having headers, same datatype in each column.
+Saved in csv format.
+The integrity of the data is not verified, The data has up to date records of trips for analyzing historic data.
+The data has null values in some rows and duplicates.
+I would have to filter and sort the data but I would not using Excel for this.

+#### PROCESS DATA
+I am using R for processing and analyzing, because the dataset is very large and R Studio is an IDE, so my can work will be fast and I can do all of the work on here.
+First
+- I would load useful packages in R studio for my data.

+- Now that my packages are loaded, I will download the csv files using function read.csv under ‘readr’ package in Tidyverse.

+- Merge all the dataframes into one, To create more space, i will use the remove function to delete the individual csv files.
+To keep the original dataframe, I will create a new one to work on.

+- manipulate the data by adding these columns for a more comprehensive analysis

+1. date,

+2. hour,

+3. day of week,

+4. days,

+5. month.

+- I will add a new column ‘season’ using mutate function on the Month column - summer, winter, fall, spring.
+Also, another new column for time of day created from the hour column using mutate function - morning, afternoon, evening, night

+- Next, is a calculation to get the ride length of each ride by subtracting ended_at from started_at and change the duration to minute.

+- Now I will clean the data by

+removing null values using na.omit function,

+remove duplicates using distinct function,

+removing errors from my new column (ride length where the duration is a negative figure or 0 and

+lastly, remove irrelevant columns.

+- I changed the ride length data type to numeric using as.numeric function so calcula6tions can be done on my data.

+ANALYZE
+Now my data has been processed and it is ready for analysis, i used groupby(), filter(), count(), summarize(), print() functions for my analysis.
+I also used the mean() function for aggregating.
+I did calculations for

+1. total rides,
+2. count of member type,
+3. count of rideable bikes,
+6. count of rides per hour,
+7. by time of day,
+8. by day of week,
+9. by day,
+10. by month and
+11. by season.

+Grouping by casual riders and annual members to see differences in the way the used the bikesI also did an average aggregate on each of the items above
+(The codes are in my script).

 ### LINKS
 Please click on this link to view my summary analysis, visulization and Business recommendation, [CYCLISTIC.pdf](https://github.com/Dolapomimi/googlecapstoneProject-Cyclistic/files/11039164/CYCLISTIC.pdf)